Kathmandu and Pokhara Yoga Tour Highlights

 Your Online Briefing

 After you book, we'll send you an email with available times for a video call.
-This is your chance to discuss yoga experience, any injuries or conditions, and what you hope to get from the week.
+This is your chance to discuss your yoga experience, any injuries or conditions, and what you hope to gain this week.
 We'll go through the itinerary day by day, talk about what to pack, and answer every question.

 Your Tour, Your Way